abrugsch/retropie-minicade-hat/README.md

 ### NOTE end

-The Retropie minicade (not a) hat is for breaking out groups of pins for Retropie control panels and is pin compatible with the Pimoroni PiCade hat and some of the pin locations are oddly chosen for routing simplicity, nothing else, and there are a few missing a few features from the Pimoroni board:
+The Retropie minicade (not a) hat is for breaking out groups of pins for Retropie control panels and is pin compatible with the Pimoroni PiCade hat and some of the pin locations are oddly chosen for routing simplicity, nothing else, and there are a few missing features from the Pimoroni board:

 * No on board I2S DAC.
 * No smart switch integrated.
 Sorry.